Crash Martinair flight MP495 in Faro, Portugal

 Also because of the aftermath, many lives become permanently damaged and limited.

-Here ends the consensus on the crash, it’s causes and it’s consequences.
+Here ends the consensus on the crash, it’s (underlying) causes and it’s consequences.

-With the The Hague court verdict of January 8th, 2020 the basic question whether the pilots properly aligned the plane with Faro-runway center line, still remains unanswered.
+Also after the The Hague court verdict of January 8th, 2020 the basic question whether the pilots properly aligned the plane with Faro-runway center line, remains unanswered.

-It is doubtful whether proper lessons (ICAO Annex 13) of the Martinair crash in Faro itself and also of the aftermath and its consequences are, willing, to be learned.
+It is doubtful whether proper lessons (ICAO Annex 13) of the Martinair crash itself and, let alone, also of aftermath and personal and societal effects and consequences are, willing, to be learned.

-The lack of comprehensive investigation is an indication for that.
+The lack of comprehensive investigation, care and monitoring is an indication for this.

 October 2023